DustinGrau/DuluthTheatre/docs/house-audio.md

 <sup>3</sup> Due to a mild spike around 94Hz in the theatre a minor reduction in that frequency is necessary to avoid reverberation.

 <sup>4</sup> The distance between the house speakers (on-wall) and the floor speakers (on the apron) is approximately 10ft.
 This equates to a needed delay of ~9.8ms to ensure proper timing.
+Should this change, take measurements using a laser measure from various locations on each side of the audience.
+Calculate the delay as ((Distance to Wall Speaker - Distance to Floor Speaker) / 1125) * 1000 where distance is in feet and 1,125 ft/sec. is the speed of sound.
+This will give you a delay in milliseconds.
+Average your calculations to get a suitable delay.

+> 💡 Mains handle mids and highs, floors handle low-end reinforcement.

 ## House Speakers